All creatures great and small

 Threatened species are considered to be priorities for protection and recovery work, with the following target seeking to retain all species and ensuring there are viable and healthy populations for the long term.
 In many circumstances, work to protect and enhance the health and resilience of threatened species’ populations can also benefit other native animal species and the local habitat.

-Progress toward this target will be monitored using information developed and published by the Department of Environment, Land, Water and Planning.
+Progress toward this target will be monitored using information developed and published by the Department of Energy, Environment and Climate Action.

 Targets to extend and improve native habitat are also important for the future health and sustainability of native animal species.
 These are included in the Native vegetation section of this Regional Catchment Strategy.